-Alexandrea Ravenelle, PhD, is an Assistant Professor in Sociology at the University of North Carolina at Chapel Hill; a Faculty Fellow with the Center for Urban and Regional Studies; and a Visiting Scholar at the Institute for Public Knowledge at NYU.
+Alexandrea Ravenelle, PhD, is an Assistant Professor in Sociology at the University of North Carolina at Chapel Hill; a Faculty Fellow with the Center for Urban and Regional Studies; and a Visiting Scholar at the Institute for Public Knowledge at New York University.

 Her first book, Hustle and Gig: Struggling and Surviving in the Sharing Economy, was published by the University of California Press in March 2019.